mikelee1313/graph-searchquery/Readme_search-spo_odb.md

 ![image](https://github.com/user-attachments/assets/afc3eeaf-56ed-4afb-93e0-e31feb989bbb)

+Important!

+The searchRegion must match your Tenant regions.

+_Performing a search with application permission is limited to one geographic region.
+You must specify a value for the region property in your search request when you use application permissions to run a search.
+To get the region value for a tenant, use the dataLocationCode property of the siteCollection resource.
+For more information and examples, see Get the region value._

 After running the script, the output will create a CSV file in the user local temp folder %temp%.

 ![image](https://github.com/user-attachments/assets/7a383b28-3beb-459f-b3d2-ee822b819501)